11lugg/hostile-aliens-v2/README.md

 This is the second time I have completed this project.
 The first time, I completed it using JS, HTML and CSS.
 It was an opportunity to learn OOP before I began to learn React.

 This second iteration was created using React JS.
-I wanted to practice passing props to components and render the results on the page.

-Focus was put on functionality over the look.
+I made use of props, abstracted components and classes.
+It is a simple game with focus put on functionality over style.

 # Dream